AMT85/BAF-A3/ReadMe.md

   * fixed bug: TAM 105 mm right chain not working
   * added english radio for AMT85 Task Force Radio system
   * see the internal Changelog for the other changes and new features
+  * Do not forgot to use the AMT85-Sync-tool to get the new RC5

 <h5>2014-07-08:</h5>
 by Buzs